Most people see crows as a wildlife creature that's quite difficult to attract into any garden.

 Try to keep calm and gentle when you're trying to attract confident creatures like crows, especially for the first time.

-They are primarily reserved, so it’s best not to expect them to come running to you right away even if you have all their needs.
+Crows are primarily reserved, so it’s best not to expect a gathering (of crows) to come running to you right away even if you have all their needs

 The first few stages of attracting these birds will include appreciating them from a distance, so you can observe how they behave.